-Republicans Outline Biggest Tax-Code Overhaul In A Generation
+Republicans Outline Biggest Tax Code Overhaul In A Generation

 While closing tax loopholes would offset some of the lost revenue from lowering rates, the proposed tax plan could still balloon the federal deficit.
 Republican lawmakers reportedly plan to craft a budget that assumes up to $1.5 trillion in additional red ink over a decade.

 Even that may not be enough to accommodate what proponents have described as "historic" tax cuts, likely totaling trillions of dollars.

+"This is a massive tax cut with an insufficient plan to pay for it it," said Maya MacGuineas, president of the Committee for a Responsible Federal Budget.
+"There is going to be a multitrillion-dollar gap.
+And the concern is that the political environment is going to make that grow bigger instead of smaller, because one thing politicians don't seem willing to do right now is pay for things or make any hard choices."

 While some Republicans argue that faster economic growth sparked by the cuts would help to refill government coffers, independent experts are skeptical.
 Economists at Goldman Sachs estimated last week that tax cuts would add only 0.1 percent or 0.2 percent to GDP growth over the next couple of years.
-Both Treasury Secretary Steven Mnuchin and National Economic Council Director Gary Cohn are Goldman alums.
+Both Treasury Secretary Steven Mnuchin and National Economic Council Director Gary Cohn are Goldman alumni.

 William Gale of the nonpartisan Tax Policy Center predicts Republicans will have to use budget gimmicks and overly optimistic revenue forecasts to fit the proposed tax cut under their $1.5 trillion ceiling for increased deficits.